Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 Use Clypt if:

-- You host or produce a VC, startup, or B2B interview podcast
+- You host or produce a business podcast (VC, startup, or B2B interview shows)

 - You want ready-to-post clips with hooks, rationale, and social copy included